drwnz/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/point-cloud.md

     This section is subject to change.
 Following are suggestions and open for discussion.

-For solid state lidars that have lines, assign row number as the channel id.
+For solid state lidars that have lines, the channel ID is assigned as the row number.

-For petal pattern lidars, you can keep channel 0.
+For petal pattern lidars without channels. the channel is set to zero.

 ### Time stamp